bonitasoft/bonita-continuous-delivery-doc/md/aws_prerequisites.md

 # AWS prerequisites

+This tutorial describes how to configure Amazon Web Services (AWS) for BCD.
+These configuration steps are required to allow BCD to programmatically manage your AWS instances and to be able to connect to your Bonita stack.

 ## Sign Up for AWS

-If you do not have an Amazon Web Services (AWS) account yet, first sign up as described in this AWS user guide: [Sign Up for AWS](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/get-set-up-for-amazon-ec2.html#sign-up-for-aws).
+If you do not have an Amazon Web Services account yet, first sign up as described in this AWS user guide: [Sign Up for AWS](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/get-set-up-for-amazon-ec2.html#sign-up-for-aws).

 ## AWS Setup for BCD

 In order to use Amazon EC2 instances, some configuration steps need to be performed as a prerequisite.
 The following steps are the basic requirements to set up AWS credentials for Ansible automation.
-Further configuration instructions for **AWS SIngle Sign-On** can be found [on this page](aws_sso.md).
+Further configuration instructions for **AWS single sign-on** can be found [on this page](aws_sso.md).

 1. [Create an IAM Policy](http://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_create.html) to grant full access to Amazon EC2 on a specific region (eg. us-west-2)
     - **Policy name**: EC2FullAccess_us-west-2